alasca-association/tarook/docs/user/guide/rook/upgrades.rst

    place and under the correct circumstances in ``version_checks.yaml``
 -  **Test your changes**

-   -  Configure the new rook version in your managed-k8s cluster configuration
+   -  Configure the new rook version in your managed YAOOK/K8s cluster configuration
    -  Make sure the correct upgrade tasks are included
    -  The ``rook-ceph-operator`` logs are very helpful to observe the